smartdev007/SpaceX-Mission-Stats/README.md

 - Get all mission names
 - Find out if the mission was successful or not
-- Check mission launch date
+- Check mission launch date and time
-- Find out rocket name and type that was used for a particular mission
+- Find out rocket name and rocket type that was used for a particular mission

 ### Live website